Fukushū o Koinegau Saikyō Yūsha wa

 Fukushū o Koinegau Saikyō Yūsha wa, Yami no Chikara de Senmetsu Musō Suru (復讐を希う最強勇者は、闇の力で殲滅無双する) is a Japanese light novel series written by Manimani Ononata and illustrated by Kōya.

 The novel was first published online by Ononata on Shōsetsuka ni Narō in October 2018, but was taken down shortly after due to the depiction of heavy violence.
 Japanese publisher Shūeisha acquired the rights and began publishing the series in print in February 2019 and has five volumes released as of August 2025.
 A manga adaptation by Akira Sakamoto started in February 2019, with sixteen volumes published as of September 2025.

 The story follows the hero Raoul Evans who defeated the demon lord but was sentenced to death for being falsely accused of a crime he did not commit.
 In his last moments, he swore to take revenge on everyone who did him wrong.

 Synopsis

 After defeating the demon lord, the hero, Raoul, returns to his hometown to find it destroyed and himself accused as the culprit.
-Imprisoned and tortured by his country, the Kingdom of Kurtz, he learns that this was all a scheme by their princess to force him into marrying her, with his companions all being in on it, having only ever used him to enrich themselves.
+Imprisoned and tortured, he learns that this was all a scheme by his country's princess to force him into marrying her, with his companions all being in on it, having only ever used him to enrich themselves.
 Sentenced to death by pyre after refusing the princess's proposal, Raoul swears vengeance on those who wronged him in his final moments.
 Afterward, the hero forces the goddess who initially reincarnated him into this world to resurrect him, and he then sets out to bring karmic punishment to his betrayers.